-My group played for a wedding at the Mauna Lani hotel (where it rains approximately never).
+My group played for a wedding at the Mauna Lani hotel (where it rains approximately never – our desert).
 All was well while people were arriving at the ceremony.
 But later at pupu hour it started raining.

 Here I am with my priceless instrument made by Chuck Moore and a full PA setup that cost me $2000~ in aloha attire getting soaked on the one day out of the year it rains in Waikoloa.
 Needless to say, I was in a pretty sour mood by the time we were done.

 I drove home and did two things that night:

 - Emailed Joseph Luttwak, owner of Blackbird Guitars, and told him to build me a Farallon.

 Some weeks later UPS arrived in the driveway with a new uke.

 The Farallon is the first instrument I’ve bought in over a decade.
 I think that says a lot.